Abellpythin/Group-5_netwoking_Term-Project/ReadMe/README.md

 > 3. Any files you want available for download, put in the Files folder
 >of your IDE.
 > 4. Follow the on-screen instructions
+> 5. If you encounter connection problems try using terminal to ping to
+> other computer to ensure it's an application problem.

 # For A-lee-a when you do documentation
 > In case I forget, I'll list the major processes here and try to break